Roz Foyer: Career

 Foyer worked for the Benefits Agency, where she led a successful campaign against privatisation.
 This led the Graphical, Paper and Media Union to take her on full-time as a trainee organiser, following which she became an assistant secretary at the Scottish Trades Union Congress (STUC).
 Her next appointment was as a national officer for the Transport and General Workers' Union, and after it became part of Unite, she worked in its national organising department.

 Foyer served on the general council of the STUC for many years, served a term as chair of the STUC's youth committee.
 In 2020, she was appointed as General Secretary of the STUC, the first woman to hold the post.

 In March 2023, it was announced that Foyer would be joining Scottish newspaper The National as a regular columnist.

 Personal life

 Foyer has been married to Simon Macfarlane, also a trade unionist, since 2002.
 They have two daughters.
+She lives in Glasgow, and also has homes on the Isle of Jura and in Spain amongst others.